HermanGran/RobotArm/README.md

 * The CCD Algorithm i have created only works in the 2D plane.
 Going forward, the plan is to improve the algorithm to work in three dimensions using quaternions.
 * Implement a draggable object as the target point
+* Using boids as target objects for the robot arm, so when the arm touches the boids, they vanish